blackferncreations/germankeycut/interface.md

 They perform different functions.

+GermanKeyCut is the website and public interface.

-GermanKeyCut is operated by Black Fern Creations LLC, the legal and contracting entity through which client engagements and implementation work are conducted.
+Black Fern Creations LLC is the United States company, legal and contracting entity and provider of the client services presented through that interface.

 ---